johnlpage/UniBench/reporting/report.md

 * If you do not need the document being modified returned, use updateOne not findOneAndUpadte
+* In cases where the insert branch of upsert is frequent, then upsert can save a network call in many cases making it faster overall
-* In most cases avoid upsert and manually handle the insert case—you need to handle cases where two threads fallback to insert and one much retry update anyway.
+* In more typical cases avoid upsert and manually handle the insert case—you need to handle cases where two threads fallback to insert and one much retry update anyway.

-## High level comparison of querying types
+## High-level comparison of querying types

 ### Description

-This looks at a high level at various forms of simple indexed querying including those with an imperfect index.
+This looks at a high level at various forms of simple indexed querying, including those with an imperfect index.
 The test inserts 5,000,000 4KB Documents, These are divided into 12,500 groups with the field 'group' having an integer group id.
 There are 400 documents in each group.
 The documents in a group are not